Read time: 5 minutes

 Enter: adjustable razors.
 Adjustable razors offer the user the ability to fine-tune the shape of the razor head and hence, the angle of the blade – allowing the user to find the sweet spot for aggressiveness, no matter the blade.
 These adjustable razors may use interchangeable base plates for the head, or alternatively, a screw-type handle that can be adjusted to achieve the same effect.

 We’ve covered the essentials when it comes to choosing which safety razor is best for you, but just in case, you may want to consider the following as well:

-- Handles - We all have different hands, and when it comes to safety razors, unfortunately, it’s not a case of one size fits all.
+- Handles – We all have different hands, and when it comes to safety razors, unfortunately, it’s not a case of one size fits all.
 If you have bigger hands, consider using a safety razor with a longer handle.
-Not only will they provide you with more control (thus preventing nicks and cuts from applying too much pressure), you also won’t strain your wrist and fingers when holding it.
-Vice versa, if you have smaller hands, a safety razor with a shorter handle will be easier to control and hold overall.
+The more comfortable grip will provide you with more control, thus helping to prevent nicks and cuts.
+Similarly, if you have smaller hands, a safety razor with a shorter handle will be easier to control and hold.

 Updated May 2020